w1redch4d/blog/BloggerCh4d/content/post/Compiler-Design-Principles-in-V8.md

 ## 3. Applying Compiler Design Principles to V8

-The V8 pipeline clearly demonstrates the principles of compilation and interpretation discussed in "Compiler Design Module 1 : Compilation is partial evaluation of the Interpreter".
+The V8 pipeline clearly demonstrates the principles of compilation and interpretation discussed in [**"Compiler Design: 1"**](https://w1redch4d.github.io/post/compiler-design-1/).

 ### 3.1.
 Ignition as the Interpreter